NSW CTP legal representation

 If you want us to look at whether we can take over, send the key documents first.
 We can review the practical risks before any decision is made, including whether an internal review, PIC step, or CTP dispute pathway is already active.

-Ask for a second opinionFrequently asked questions
+Ask for a second opinionSecond-opinion questions before changing lawyers

 - Can I change CTP lawyers if I already have a solicitor?